Farmers frustrated by slow rollout of 2024 SFI scheme

 Farmers are feeling increasingly anxious, as the delayed start dates could disrupt crop rotation and financial planning.

-As of mid-August, Defra data shows there were 23,200 live SFI agreements in England – consisting of 2022 and 2023 agreements.
+As of mid-August, Defra data shows there were 23,200 live SFI agreements in England – consisting mainly of 2023 agreements.

 However, Defra’s controlled rollout approach is seen by many as a stumbling block, with farmers eager for clarity and swift action.